shahrokhnabavi/BarChart/README.md

 * Define multiple chart
 * Each bar has its own color
 * Change the background color
+* Enable/Disable to show value of each bar
+* Adjust the color of value label for each bar

 ### Upcoming Feature
 * Show Chart Vertically or Horizontally
 * Change the size of font
-* Show the value inside of bar
-* Set the text color of value

 ### Demo
 > <a href="https://codepen.io/shahrokhnabavi/pen/KZKPMV" target="_blank">Demo On CodePen</a>